Ecohydraulics/latex-thesis-template/README.md

 ### Bibtex References

 We recommend working with a citation/reference manager.
 For the domain of hydraulic engineering, you may want to work with our hydro-informatics.com zotero library: [https://www.zotero.org/groups/4917569/hydro-informatics/library](https://www.zotero.org/groups/4917569/hydro-informatics/library).
-This library is occasionally updated in this repository, contained in *hydro-informatics.bib*.
+This library, located in *hydro-informatics.bib*, will occasionally be updated in this repository.

 In Zotero, bibrefs can be created using the Better Bibtex Addon ([see their docs](https://retorque.re/zotero-better-bibtex/)).
-The plugin can be installed within zotero.
+The plugin can be installed within Zotero.
 For citation keys, we recommend to use the following preferences in the Better BibTex preferences (Zotero > Edit > Settings > Better BibTex > Citation keys box):

 ```
 auth.lower + year + shorttitle(1,1).lower